Eduardo-Thiesen/Onbox.Revit.Tests.Sample/README.md

   - Fork this repository
   - Clone this repository
   - Create your own Forge Application, make sure to enable Design Automation and Data Management API
-  - On your repo on Github, go to Settings -> Secrets and add client_id, client_secret and bucket_key as enviroment secrets from the Forge app
+  - On your repo on Github, go to Settings -> Secrets and add client_id and client_secret and bucket_key as enviroment secrets from the Forge app
   - Use Postman to import Postman collection located at ./remote_tests/revit_tests.postman_collection.json
   - Setup Postman environment variables (see next topic)
   - On Postman, open Request: 03 - Upload App Bundle, go to Body and specify the location of your revit_tests_bundle at .remote_tests/revit_tests.bundle.zip